ccmeyers/ccmeyers.github.io/source/_posts/2015-09-23-slide-slide-slippity-slide.markdown

 }
 ```

 In that function, I'm looping through all the sections and assigning a waypoint to each based on its index.
-I set up my HTML so that each section had a class based on its position (i.e. the first section has a class of 'section1').
+I set up my HTML so that each `<section>` had a class based on its position (i.e. the first section has a class of 'section0').
 As you're scrolling down, a section will get the class 'currentPanel' when it's 200px from the top.
 On the way back up, a section would get that class 100px from the top.
 I'm also making sure that as the 'currentPanel' class is added to one section, it is removed from the section that just had it.

 Now that I could find the current panel, I needed to designate next and previous panels and animate the scroll.